 Harassment is not tolerated in any shape or form at Sobukan Martial Arts, and anyone found harassing any students will be expelled and reported to the police if appropriate.

 Instructors and students must never attend training or be present in the training environment if under the influence of alcohol or drugs (illicit or prescription medication that may impair coordination or judgement).
 Instructors will refuse entry to the training environment if any person has the appearance of being under the influence of alcohol or drugs, including odours indicating use of the same.
 In the situation that a person refuses to obey instructions, police will be called.

 Safety mats are used in training areas.
 Safety buffer zones are established near walls and around perimeters when engaged in higher risk activities such as sparring.
 Exposed hard surfaces within the training area will be padded or otherwise protected.
 Members are only to use training equipment with prior permission and supervision by an adult senior member (of purple belt or above).

 Due to the inherent risks involved with martial art training, students are required to agree verbally, and sign a contract, agreeing to:

 3. Not use martial art techniques outside of the dojo except when in imminent danger.

-Due to the physical contact inherent in martial art training and instruction, a parent or guardian is strongly encouraged to remain present during classes or while a child is at premises including activities hosted by Sobukan Martial Arts.
+Due to the physical contact inherent in martial art training and instruction, a parent or guardian must remain present during classes or while a child is at premises including activities hosted by Sobukan Martial Arts.
 In the event that a parent or guardian is not available to observe class, they will be expected to nominate an adult responsible for monitoring the safety and welfare of the child.

 Before a child participates in Sobukan activities for the first time, they are advised that they may elect not to participate in any activities if they feel uncomfortable.
 Parents are asked to reinforce this message, and advise the director, Chris Gillies, if the child feels uncomfortable with any aspect of lessons or activities.